salif/linkita/README.md

 Linkita is one of several Zola themes I maintain.
 Other themes include:

-- [Tukan](https://codeberg.org/salif/tukan) – Fork of zola-blog-theme, inspired from Toucan theme.
+- [Tukan](https://codeberg.org/salif/tukan) – Fork of zola-blog-theme, inspired by the Toucan theme.